awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 1. Enter the required information for the specific service on the **Connect cluster** window:
    +  For SageMaker, enter the Amazon Resource Name \(ARN\) of a SageMaker endpoint\.

       From the navigation pane of the [SageMaker console](https://console.aws.amazon.com/sagemaker/home), choose **Endpoints** and copy the ARN of the endpoint you want to use\.
-For details about what the endpoint represents, see [Deploy a model on Amazon SageMaker hosting services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html)\.
+For details about what the endpoint represents, see [Deploy a Model in Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-deployment.html)\.
    +  For Amazon Comprehend, you don't specify any additional parameters\.
    +  For Amazon S3, enter the ARN of an Amazon S3 bucket to use\.